-1 Available Free from NZTA
+&lt;sup>1 Available Free from NZTA

-Code of Practice Stage Three: On-Road
+Stage Three: On-Road

 3.1.
 Operators will, within all hire vehicles for overseas drivers, place 'Keep Left' stickers in a location that is visible for the driver and include the NZTA brochure 'Driving in New Zealand' (if not already provided at Check-out Desk).